Log data ingestion time in Azure Monitor

 When a new type of custom data is created from a custom log or the Data Collector API, the system creates a dedicated storage container.
 This is a one-time overhead that occurs only on the first appearance of this data type.

-The top priority of Log Analytics is to ensure that no customer data is lost, so the system has built-in protection for data surges.
+The top priority of Azure Monitor is to ensure that no customer data is lost, so the system has built-in protection for data surges.
 This includes buffers to ensure that even under immense load, the system will keep functioning.
 Under normal load, these controls add less than a minute, but in extreme conditions and failures they could add significant time while ensuring data is safe.

-There is a built-in balance for every Big Data platform between providing analytics and advanced search capabilities as opposed to providing immediate access to the data.
-Azure Log Analytics allows you to run powerful queries on billions of records and get results within a few seconds.
+There is a built-in balance for every big data platform between providing analytics and advanced search capabilities as opposed to providing immediate access to the data.
+Azure Monitor allows you to run powerful queries on billions of records and get results within a few seconds.
 This is made possible because the infrastructure transforms the data dramatically during its ingestion and stores it in unique compact structures.
 The system buffers the data until enough of it is available to create these structures.
 This must be completed before the log record appears in search results.

 This process currently takes about 5 minutes when there is low volume of data but less time at higher data rates.
 This seems counterintuitive, but this process allows optimization of latency for high-volume production workloads.